- July 30, 2020

 Under the Critical Skills Employment Permit scheme, a foreign citizen can occupy a position only in the information and communications, engineering and technology sectors.
 The minimum wage for being eligible for this type of work permit for Ireland ranges between 30,000 and 80,000 euros.

 Our immigration lawyer in Ireland can offer more information on how to apply for one of the two types of employment passes.
+As a foreign employee in Ireland, you can also apply for Irish citizenship, but only as long as you have become a permanent resident.

 What are the documents required to obtain an Irish work visa?